NUMBER PLATE BUYING GUIDE

 Look for UK Contact Information

 A lot of online sellers will get around or avoid UK laws by placing themselves outside of the UK territories.
 This includes Ireland, where number plate sellers don’t need to follow the DVLA and British Standard guidelines.
-If the company does not clearly display a UK contact details you can use for advice or to talk about your order they are best avoided.
+If the company does not clearly display a UK contact details you can use for advice or to talk about your order, perhaps rethink purchasing from them.

 Try and speak to the company making your plates.
 If you cant find a way of contacting them or they don’t return your calls or emails they are probably best avoided.